-- Walberton Neighbourhood Plan 2020, Policy VE13 (Protected Views and Vistas) - The site impacts protected views 2 and 3 - Although the 2020 Plan is at Regulation 14 level and not 'made' due to delays from COVID-19, the authorities have indicated that it may still be considered as relevant to planning decisions. - National Planning Policy Framework (NPPF) paragraph 148: "The planning system should support the transition to a low carbon future ... shape places in ways that contribute to radical reductions in greenhouse gas emissions" - NPPF paragraph 172: "Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks..." - This impacts adversely on the scenic beauty of the SDNP as described above. - SDNP H1.11 Policy LAND M1 (Protection of Landscape Character): "Development within the setting of the South Downs National Park must have special regard to the conservation of that setting, including views into and out of the Park, and will not be permitted where there would be harmful effects on these considerations." - We note the reference to views out of the Park which will be adversely impacted. - Ford Parish Council's made Neighbourhood Plan - Policy SA1 (Ford Airfield)
+- Walberton Neighbourhood Plan 2020, Policy VE13 (Protected Views and Vistas) - The site impacts protected views 2 and 3. - The 2020 Plan was confirmed by referendum on 6th May 2021 and so is considered to be applicable to any planning decisions from that date. - National Planning Policy Framework (NPPF) paragraph 148: "The planning system should support the transition to a low carbon future ... shape places in ways that contribute to radical reductions in greenhouse gas emissions" - NPPF paragraph 172: "Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks..." - This impacts adversely on the scenic beauty of the SDNP as described above. - SDNP H1.11 Policy LAND M1 (Protection of Landscape Character): "Development within the setting of the South Downs National Park must have special regard to the conservation of that setting, including views into and out of the Park, and will not be permitted where there would be harmful effects on these considerations." - We note the reference to views out of the Park which will be adversely impacted. - Ford Parish Council's made Neighbourhood Plan - Policy SA1 (Ford Airfield) - Provides for 1500 dwellings, play spaces and allotments.
+An incinerator immediately adjacent will compromise the quality of this key local development. - Note the dwellings allocated under this policy put the siting of an incinerator here in conflict with WLP Policy W12a, "to integrate with and, where possible, enhance adjoining land-uses and minimise potential conflicts between land-uses and activities" - Policy EH2 (Renewable Energy): "The siting, scale, design and impact on heritage assets, landscape, views and wildlife of the energy generating infrastructure is minimised and does not compromise public safety and allows continued safe use of public rights of way" - The size of this proposal will impact significantly on landscape and views.
+Public safety may be impacted by pollution. - Policy EE1 (Support for Business Development): "Development proposals to upgrade or extend existing employment buildings ... will be supported unless the proposal would cause unacceptable harm to the amenities of surrounding properties, landscape ..." - We consider the potential harm to the landscape to be unacceptable. - Policy EE10 (Quality of Design of Commercial Buildings): "Proposals for new or extension or alteration of existing commercial premises must be of high-quality design, be energy efficient and designed to be in harmony with the landscape setting and contribute positively to the environment." - We consider the environmental contribution to be negative and the proposal not to be in harmony with the landscape setting. - Policy SP1 (Spatial Plan for the Parish) - SP1.1: "supports development on land within the settlement boundary but only if it is considered to be suitable for development against other Plan policies."

-- Provides for 1500 dwellings, play spaces and allotments.
-An incinerator immediately adjacent will compromise the quality of this key local development. - Policy EH2 (Renewable Energy): "The siting, scale, design and impact on heritage assets, landscape, views and wildlife of the energy generating infrastructure is minimised and does not compromise public safety and allows continued safe use of public rights of way" - The size of this proposal will impact significantly on landscape and views.
-Public safety may be impacted by pollution. - Policy EE1 (Support for Business Development): "Development proposals to upgrade or extend existing employment buildings ... will be supported unless the proposal would cause unacceptable harm to the amenities of surrounding properties, landscape ..." - We consider the potential harm to the landscape to be unacceptable. - Policy EE10 (Quality of Design of Commercial Buildings): "Proposals for new or extension or alteration of existing commercial premises must be of high quality design, be energy efficient and designed to be in harmony with the landscape setting and contribute positively to the environment." - We consider the environmental contribution to be negative and the proposal not to be in harmony with the landscape setting. - Policy SP1 (Spatial Plan for the Parish) - SP1.1: "supports development on land within the settlement boundary but only if it is considered to be suitable for development against other Plan policies." - ADC Local Plan Policy H SP2, relating in part to Ford NP Policy SA1: "c.
-Protects, conserves or enhances the natural environment, landscapes and biodiversity." - This development is unlikely to provide such an enhancement
+- ADC Local Plan Policy H SP2, relating in part to Ford NP Policy SA1: "c.
+Protects, conserves or enhances the natural environment, landscapes and biodiversity." - This development is unlikely to provide such an enhancement.